Read why ensuring optimal curing conditions for your element is critical, especially during extreme weather conditions.

 Heat evolution in concrete is a very complex and extensively researched topic.
 To simplify this process, the heat evolution over time can be separated into five distinguished phases.
 The heat profile can change depending on the type of cement.
-Typical hydration for Type I cement is graphically represented in the figure below.
+Typical hydration for Type I cement is graphically represented in the figure above.

 A short time after the water comes into contact with the cement, there is a sharp increase in temperature, which happens very quickly (within a couple minutes).
 During this period, the primary reactive phases of the concrete are the aluminate phases (C3A and C4AF).
 The aluminate and ferrite phases react with the calcium and sulphate ions to produce ettringite, which precipitates on the surface of the cement particles.
 During this phase, at a lesser extent, the silicate phases (mainly C3S) will also react in very small fractions compared to their total volume and form a very thin layer of calcium-silicate-hydrate (C-S-H).